 Relevant colleagues who can support you with your ideas or help you apply for relevant internal and external opportunities will also be invited to promote their competitions, schemes, services etc. and be around for networking.

-Making Ideas Work in the Midst of Research aims to highlight the importance of creativity and innovation in early research contexts – in this case coming up with ideas, highlighting and spotlighting opportunities available and how to make them work at key stages in a post doctorate career AS WELL AS PAVING OR INITAITING YOUR WAY WHILST STUDYING FOR A DOCTORATE!
+Making Ideas Work in the Midst of Research aims to highlight the importance of creativity and innovation in early research contexts – in this case coming up with ideas, highlighting and spotlighting opportunities & resources available and how to make purposeful ideas work at key stages in a postdoctoral career, EVEN PAVING YOUR WAY OR INITIATING ACTION WHILST STUDYING FOR A DOCTORATE!

 Speaker presentations will also help to demystify exactly which enterprising skills are essential AND how these skills can be of immediate benefit and/or use in the longer term whether researchers stay on in academia or not.